|Office Location:||Dyson 345|

 B.A.
 Psychology (2004) - Massachusetts College of Liberal Arts

-At Marist, I teach Cognitive Psychology, Cognitive Neuroscience and Neuropsychology & Lab, Foundations of Cognitive Science, Psychobiology & Lab, and Research Methods I. I involve a group of dedicated students in my own research (the "WTF lab") and I support independent study and honors student research projects, as these are rewarding for everybody.
+I teach Cognitive Psychology, Cognitive Neuroscience and Neuropsychology & Lab, Foundations of Cognitive Science, Psychobiology & Lab, and Research Methods I. I really enjoy supporting independent study and honors student research projects, as these are rewarding for everybody.
 I manage the participant pool.
-Ask me about the cognitive science minor.
+And... ask me about the cognitive science minor!

 Pottery... low fire techniques.
 Nature.
-Playing with words.
 The body as a tool for creating desired mental states.

 |Awards & Honors:||